Insertion Sort with Reverse Thinking

 Insertion Sort

-This algorithm is known as Insertion Sort.
-Its execution process is similar to inserting a newly drawn card into a hand of already sorted cards.
+This algorithm is called Insertion Sort.
+Its process is akin to inserting a newly drawn card into a hand of already sorted cards when playing poker.

-Insertion sort has a space complexity of , making it an in-place sorting algorithm.
-Its time complexity is , similar to selection sort, as it involves an arithmetic series summation, approximately operations.
+The space complexity of insertion sort is , making it an in-place sorting algorithm.
+The time complexity is , similar to selection sort, involving an arithmetic series summation, approximately operations.

-Insertion sort is a stable sorting algorithm because elements are only swapped when nums[i] < nums[i - 1]
+Insertion sort is a stable sort, as it only swaps elements when nums[i] < nums[i - 1]

-, so the relative order of identical elements remains unchanged.
+, ensuring the relative positions of identical elements remain unchanged.

-Clearly, the efficiency of insertion sort is closely related to the initial order of the input array.
-Consider extreme examples to understand this:
+Clearly, the efficiency of insertion sort is highly related to the order of the input array.
+Extreme examples can help with understanding:

-each time, making the total time complexity close to .
+each time, resulting in a total time complexity approaching .

-Comparing insertion sort with bubble sort, the overall performance of insertion sort should be better than bubble sort.
+Compared to bubble sort, the overall performance of insertion sort should be higher than that of bubble sort.

 .
 In most non-extreme cases, it may not need to traverse all elements in nums[0..sortedIndex-1]

-Therefore, the operation count for bubble sort is about , while the operation count for insertion sort is less than .
+Therefore, the number of operations for bubble sort is approximately , while the number of operations for insertion sort is less than .

-You can submit insertion sort code to LeetCode problem 912 "Sort an Array".
-It will still eventually time out, but it demonstrates that the logic of the algorithm code is correct.
+You can submit the insertion sort code to LeetCode Problem 912 "Sort an Array", and it may still time out, but it can demonstrate that the logic of the algorithm code is correct.
 In future articles, we will continue to explore how to optimize sorting algorithms.